FrankSiret/java-functional-programming/README.md

 See at [java optionals here](https://github.com/FrankSiret/java-functional-programming/blob/master/src/optionals/Main.java)

-11. Combinator Pattern
+### 11. Combinator Pattern

 See at [Combinator Pattern project here](https://github.com/FrankSiret/java-functional-programming/tree/master/src/combinatorpattern)

-12. Callbacks and Lambdas
+### 12. Callbacks and Lambdas

-13. Conclusions
+### 13. Conclusions

 Pure functional programming has a set of rules to follow

-> - No state
+- No state
-> - Pure Functions
+- Pure Functions
-> - No Side Effects
+- No Side Effects
-> - Higher Orden Functions
+- Higher Orden Functions
-> 	* The function takes one or more funtions as parameters.
+	> The function takes one or more funtions as parameters. <br>
-> 	* The function returns another function as result.
+	> The function returns another function as result.